bhumikaavadutha/todaystask/README.md

            pip install -r requirements.txt

  ## Explanation
+ parser.add_argument('--image') - using this syntax we provide image path through the terminal

+ parser.add_argument('--output') - using this syntax we provide the path through the terminal

-  cv.imread - it read the image
+  image = cv2.imread(args['image']) - it reads the image

-  cv.imwrite - it save the image
+  cv2.imwrite(args["output"], image) - it save the image

    plt.plot - it plots the histogram using matplotlib